There are many diverse benefits of sustainability.

-The benefits of sustainability are wide-ranging.
 Sustainability maintains the health and biocapacity of the environment.
-Sustainability supports the well-being of individuals and the thriving of communities.
+Sustainability supports the well-being of individuals and communities.
 Sustainability promotes a better economy where there is little waste and pollution, fewer emissions, more jobs, and a better distribution of wealth.

 Getting the priorities right

-It is important to consider where individuals, society, the economy and the environment derive their well-being.
+It is important to consider where individuals and society derive their well-being.
 Many people think that the health of the economy is paramount and that individual and social well-being derives from that.
 This is not true.
 Whilst the economy exists to support the well-being of society, it is still only a subordinate component of society.
-Also, the economy is entirely dependent on resources from the planet to support it.
-Society is also a part of the environment and is therefore reliant on the well-being of the environment for life itself, and for the full range of human activities and experience.
+The economy is entirely dependent on natural resources to sustain it, as well as the energy of people to drive it.
+Society is also a part of the environment and is reliant on the well-being of the environment for life itself.

 So the priority of sustainability is Planet first, People second, Production third

 Environmental well-being is crucial to human well-being because that’s where all our physical resources come from.
-However, each year, humanity uses over 1.5 times the biocapacity of the earth.
+However, each year, we deplete resources and humanity uses over 1.5 times the biocapacity of the earth.
 Biocapacity is the amount of renewable resources produced by the earth that can be used by humans.
-It is only possible to demand and use more resources that are supplied by diminishing and degrading the environment.
+It is only possible to use more resources than are supplied by diminishing and degrading the environment.
 Consequently, humans continually reduce the ability of the environment to provide the resources we will need in the future.
 The very definition of sustainability is ‘living within the earth’s biocapacity’.
-The benefit of this is that the environment can thrive and continue to sustain people, and all life, indefinitely.
+The overwhelming benefit of this is that the environment can thrive and continue to sustain people, and all life, indefinitely.

 Social and Individual well-being